day8/re-frame/docs/clojurescript.md

 Clojure is a modern LISP.

 Alan Kay once described LISP as "Maxwell's equations of software".
-Paul Graham says LISP was a competitive advantage for his startup.
+Paul Graham believes LISP was a competitive advantage for his startup.
+Eric Raymmond said that learning LISP was profoundly enligthening, and would make you a better programmer for the rest of your days.
 Dijkstra has written glowingly of it.

 For 50 years, some of the finest minds in software have admired it, used it and refined it.

-In the years leading up to 2010, Rich Hickey created Clojure, introducing key innovations (subsequently adopted by other functional languages), and he did it well away from academia (LISP's traditional home), because he wanted to create a pragmatic language for commercial developers.
+In the years leading up to 2010, Rich Hickey created Clojure, introducing key innovations, and he did it well away from academia (LISP's traditional home), because he wanted to create a pragmatic language for commercial developers.

-Overall, Clojure is a foliated masterpiece.
-Lisp went through its washing machine phase of churn in the 70s and 80s and these days it is like a beautiful, deep clear water lake, rayifing 50 years of evolution.
+In aggregate, Clojure is a foliated masterpiece.
+Lisp went through its washing machine phase of churn in the 70s and 80s and these days it is more like a beautiful, deep clear lake, reifying 50 years of evolution.

 As the owner of a company which develops software products, I'm quite sure ClojureScript gives us a competitive edge.
 As a programmer, I feel like it has provided me with excellent,